Below are answers to some of our most frequently asked questions.

 Most college-level courses with a grade of C or better taken at an accredited post-secondary institution in the United States will transfer to UTEP.
-Up to 66 hours can be transferred from a community college, and up to 90 from a four-year institution.
+Up to 66 hours can be transferred from a community college, and any number from a four-year institution, provided they work with your area of study.
 Official transcript evaluations will be completed after you’ve applied to UTEP and submitted your official transcripts.
 An enrollment counselor will be able to assist you with additional information.

-Due to varying state regulations across the US, certain UTEP Connect programs may not be available in all states.
+Due to varying state regulations across the US, certain fully online programs may not be available in all states.
 UTEP is committed to obtaining authorization for all programs in every US state, and the process for obtaining authorizations is ongoing.
 Current State Authorization status can be found here.
-Any questions about state authorization may be addressed to a UTEP Connect enrollment counselor at firstname.lastname@example.org or 1-800-684-UTEP.
+Any questions about state authorization may be addressed to a UTEP Connect enrollment counselor at email@example.com or 1-800-684-UTEP.

 If you are applying to an undergraduate program, you will receive a letter of decision from the Office of Admissions.
 If you are applying to a graduate program, you will receive a letter of decision from the Graduate School.